Close Banner

 Can I rent a wheelchair?

-Using a Wheelchair at Universal Studios Hollywood - Wheelchair Rentals
+Tips for Using a Wheelchair at Universal Studios Hollywood - Wheelchair Rentals

-If you aren’t bringing a wheelchair with you, you can rent wheelchairs (and strollers) just inside the entrance to the park.
-They can sell out, and you cannot reserve in advance.
-So if you want to rent a wheelchair, arrive in the morning.
-Universal Studios Hollywood rents both regular manual wheelchairs and electric wheelchairs, also called electric conveyance vehicles (ECVs).
-You can store your walkers or other equipment at the rental place.
-Manual wheelchairs run $25 per day (plus a refundable $25 deposit), and ECV rentals cost $75.
+Universal Studios Hollywood rents both regular, manual wheelchairs and electric wheelchairs, also called Electric Conveyance Vehicles (ECVs).
+You can store your walkers or other equipment at the rental location.
+Manual wheelchair rentals cost $25 per day (plus a refundable $25 deposit), and ECV rentals cost $75.
 Prices are subject to change.
+Wheelchair rentals are available during Early Access.
+Universal has some rules for safe conduct while using a manual-driven or power-driven mobility device which you can read here.

 Do I need a special pass?